 A Vocation to the Dominican Friars

-A vocation is a call, an invitation from Jesus Christ to follow him in a particular way.
-Each Christian has a vocation or calling to holiness, but the Lord invites some to follow him by the path of the consecrated life, conforming their lives to the poverty, chastity, and obedience embodied by Christ.
-A vocation comes from God’s gratuitous love for each individual person.
+A vocation is a call from Jesus Christ to follow him in a particular way.
+Each Christian has a vocation to holiness, but the Lord calls some to follow him in consecrated life and the priesthood, conforming their lives to the poverty, chastity, and obedience of Christ.